Premik/blender_rhubarb_lipsync_ng/README.md

 1. Select a sound file.
    * Note the plugin can convert sound files to the supported formats.
    * For a better experience: Enable `Audio Scrubbing` `Cache` and `Sync to Audio`.
    * Optionally, place the `sound strip` in the `Sequencer` by pressing the **Place as Strip** button.
-You can set the start frame here, but if you change the start frame later, you need to remove the strip and place it again.
+When the `Sync with Sequencer` button is enabled the start frame is synchronized with the Sound Strip start frame and vice versa.

 1. Press the **Capture** button.
 The list of Cues should get populated.
 Note:
    * The capture task runs in the background, so you can still use Blender while it is running.
 You can even create and run another capture(s) concurrently.
 However, pressing `Esc` will cancel the running operator.